kimmoahokas/howto-everything/azure_ad_powershell_on_mac.md

 # Get available AD tenants
 Get-AzTenant
 # Get available subscriptions
 Get-AzSubscription

-# Set the subsctiption you want to use
-Set-AzContext -Subscription "IT Team" -Name "ITTeam"
+# Context is a container for login credentials, like username, Azure AD tenant and subscription.
+So th set the Context to which your commands affect, use the following commands

 # List the different Contexts you have
 Get-AzContext -ListAvailable
 # Show the currently active context